-The Dénia Castle (Alicante) is located in the heart of the city, and on a mound 60 meters high.
-It is accessed through San Francisco street, in the heart of the Les Roques.
-You will find a door in the form of tumidated warhead, Islamic feature, which gives access to a landscaped cart, at the end of which is the ticket office.
+The castle is located in the heart of the city, on a 60 meter high mound.
+It is accessed by San Francisco street, in the neighborhood of Les Roques.
+You will find a door in the form of tumidated warhead, Islamic feature, which gives access to a landscaped road, at the end of which is the ticket office.
 Here's a map for easy access.

-To climb the castle of Dénia you have to go on foot, since for a few years, and in order to preserve the state of the monument, the entry of private cars is prohibited.
+To go up to the Dénia castle you have to go on foot, because for a few years, to preserve its state, the entry of private cars is prohibited.

 The residents of Dénia and those born in the city can access for free, showing their ID with their address or place of birth.
-Tourists and visitors have to pay a ticket of 3 euros.
-Children under 8 years are free, and between 8 and 16 must pay 1 euro.
-The rate for retirees, pensioners and students is 2 euros, as well as for groups of more than 10 people.
+Tourists and visitors have to pay an entrance fee of 3 euros.
+Children under 8 years old are free, and boys and girls between 8 and 16 years old have to pay 1 euro.
+The rate for retirees, pensioners and students is 2 euros, as for groups of more than 25 people.

-This fortification of Andalusian Muslim origin, and the Alcazaba, date back to the XNUMXth and XNUMXth centuries, and on its slopes there have been traces of the Dianium Roman The castle was the citadel or residence of the governor of Madînat Daniya, and it was in the eleventh century when it reached its structure and design with the double enclosure of the Alcazaba and the Albacar and with relevant fortification architectures.
+The castle was the citadel or residence of the governor of Daniya.
+In the XNUMXth century it reached its structure with the double enclosure of the citadel and the albacar (walled enclosure used as a refuge for the inhabitants of a population center), and with relevant fortification architectures.

 During the second half of the XNUMXth century, important reinforcement works were carried out, as can be seen from the architectural studies.

-In the citadel we find the Torre del Mig, the most significant of access to the site.
-Dating from the eleventh century, the Torre del Mig has a remarkable architectural quality with double horseshoe arches and alfiz.
-Also in the kasbah is the Portal de la Vila, the most important income, made up of horseshoe pointed arches and key game.
+In the citadel we find the Mig tower (Torre del Medio), the most significant of the entrances to the enclosure.
+Dating from the XNUMXth century, the Mig tower It has a remarkable architectural quality with double horseshoe arches and alfiz.
+Also in the citadel is the Portal de la Vila, the most important entrance, formed by pointed horseshoe arches and a split key.

-From the sixteenth century, the Barbary piracy forces to improve the fortification of the precincts of the Vila and Castell with the construction of bastions (to resist enemy attacks), leaving an important mark of Renaissance military architecture bastioned building.
+From the XNUMXth century, the continuous harassment of the Berber pirates forced to improve the fortification of the precincts of the Vila and Castell with the construction of bastions (to resist enemy attacks), leaving an important mark of Renaissance military architecture.

-Wars are evident in the state of the castle.
-While the War of Succession devastates the Vila and much of the fortress, the assault during the French invasion (1812) deteriorates the southern front of both enclosures.
+In successive centuries, wars leave their mark on the castle of Dénia: the War of Succession devastates the Vila and a good part of the fortress, and the assault during the French invasion (1812) damaged the southern front of the two enclosures.

-The building of the Governor's Palace It was restored at the beginning of the 80s, at which time the Galliner Tower and Red Tower was enabled.
-In these years several bastioned constructions and wall paintings were consolidated.
+The building of the Governor's Palace It was restored at the beginning of the 80s, at which time the Galliner Tower and Red tower.
+Also in these years various bastioned constructions and wall canvases were consolidated.

-Tunnel creation Dénia Castle dates back to the years of Civil War in Spain, as a bomb shelter.
+The creation of the Dénia Castle tunnel dates back to the years of the Civil War in Spain, as a bomb shelter.
 It was created between 1937 and 1938 to protect the civilian population from the bombardments of the La Pava aviation.
-Once the war was over, it remained open thus linking two parts of the city.
+Once the war was over, it remained open, thus linking two parts of the city.

 Activities and events